shoeffner/monty/01_HelloPython/solution.md

 What's up?
 Are you "Monty"?
 Are you "Monty"?
-Can't you just pretend you were "Morty"?
+Can't you just pretend you were "Monty"?
-Can't you just pretend you were "Morty"?
+Can't you just pretend you were "Monty"?
 ```

 # Exercise 3: Turtles all the way down